Tutorials

 Open Innovation on the Open RAN Ecosystem: Challenges, Lessons and Opportunities with Using and Extending Open Source Solutions

-Speakers: Daniel Lazkani Feferman, Eduardo Melão, and João Paulo Sales Henriques Lima
+Speakers: Daniel Lazkani Feferman, Eduardo Melão, and Francisco Hugo Costa Neto

 Affilliations: CPDQ,Campinas-SP, Brazil